datahub-project/datahub/docs/lineage/dagster.md

 ## Supported Versions

-It was tested with Dagster 1.7.0+ but that doesn't mean it is not working on older version.
+This integration was verified using Dagster 1.7.0+.
+That does not necessary mean it will not be compatible will older versions.

 ## Using DataHub's Dagster Sensor